School-of-Code-HQ/pt_week-1/README.md

 ### Setting up your IDE 🛠

-We will be using VS Code to edit all our code.
-It's light weight, flexible and used widely across the industry.
-[Watch this video](https://code.visualstudio.com/docs/introvideos/basics) that shows you how to download and get started editing some files!
+You've already had a play with VS Code.
+If you are still unsure about the basics you can [Watch this video](https://code.visualstudio.com/docs/introvideos/basics) that shows you how to download and get started editing some files.
+Spend some time just familiarising yourself with the program and practice the keyboard shortcuts.
+You can find a [printable shortcut reference here](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-macos.pdf) or in the home screen of VS Code.
+You can also find a [searchable reference here](https://vscode-shortcuts.com/).

 ### Learn HTML and CSS 🖥